kolleg24 Englisch | Folge 30

 Von Autor/in Christopher Brütting, Julian Hetz, Antonia Renon

 In this unit, you’ll practice using connectives to link ideas and sentences in English.
-They help to show relationships between statements and make your writing clear and coherent.
+They help to show how statements are related to each other and make your writing clear and coherent.

 Summary

 Connectives are words that join ideas, sentences, or parts of a text.
-They help to show the relationship between different sentences.
+They help to show the relationship between different sentences or parts of sentences.

 • Use addition connectives to add more information.